Management & Organizations

 Global Management

-In addition to completion of the MORS core requirements, the concentration in global management includes completion of five credits, as follows:
+In addition to completion of the MORS core requirements, the global management concentration includes completion of five courses, as follows:

 Foundational Knowledge